ParadropLabs/Paradrop/apidocs/updates.md

 - host_config: object, used to request settings such as port bindings.
 - net: object, used to configure the chute's network environment, particularly wireless settings.
+- environment: dictionary of environment variables to set on the running container, these can be used to specify configuration options or secrets for the application at install time.

 Host Configuration
 ==================